applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_sample_treatment.md

 # Treatment

 Samples are grouped by their treatment.
-You can assign any treatment description to a sample.
+Any treatment description can be assigned to a sample.

 On creating a previously unknown treatment type, press **enter** to assign the treatment.